webshinra/Port-Tales/README.md

 The game come from the joint work of 3 persons:

-- Vicent Michel as the main developer
+- Vincent Michel as the main developer
 - Cyril Savary as the level designer
 - Yann Asset as a 3D artist (and a little application architecture).